Centrifugal governor: History

+Uses

+Centrifugal governors' widest use was on steam engines during the Steam Age in the 19th century.
+They are also found on stationary internal combustion engines and variously fueled turbines, and in some modern striking clocks.

-Centrifugal governors are also used in many modern repeating watches to limit the speed of the striking train, so the repeater does not run too quickly.
+Centrifugal governors are used in many modern repeating watches to limit the speed of the striking train, so the repeater does not run too quickly.

 Another kind of centrifugal governor consists of a pair of masses on a spindle inside a cylinder, the masses or the cylinder being coated with pads, somewhat like a centrifugal clutch or a drum brake.
 This is used in a spring-loaded record player and a spring-loaded telephone dial to limit the speed.

 Dynamic systems

 The centrifugal governor is often used in the cognitive sciences as an example of a dynamic system, in which the representation of information cannot be clearly separated from the operations being applied to the representation.
 And, because the governor is a servomechanism, its analysis in a dynamic system is not trivial.
 In 1868, James Clerk Maxwell wrote a famous paper "On Governors" that is widely considered a classic in feedback control theory.
 Maxwell distinguishes moderators (a centrifugal brake) and governors which control motive power input.
 He considers devices by James Watt, Professor James Thomson, Fleeming Jenkin, William Thomson, Léon Foucault and Carl Wilhelm Siemens (a liquid governor).